1941–2025::The Mars Flying Boats and Vancouver Island’s Pioneer Water Bomber Pilots

 "1950::The Crash of the Marshall Mars" Photo Clip: The Sphere (1950) London, England

-In 1950, on a routine flight, the Marshall Mars was forced to make an emergency landing after one of its engines caught fire.
-The crew escaped without injury before a series of small explosions burned the plane down to the waterline.
-After a short career of breaking numerous transport records, the Marshall Mars sank to the ocean floor, reducing the Mars fleet to four remaining aircraft.
-In 2004, the Marshall wreck was discovered on the sea floor just outside Hawaii's Ke’ehi Lagoon, home of the Martin Mars flying boats.
+In 1950, on a routine flight, the Marshall Mars made an emergency landing after one of its engines caught fire.
+The crew escaped without injury before a series of small explosions burned the aircraft to the waterline.
+After a brief service life marked by numerous transport records, the Marshall Mars sank, reducing the Mars fleet to four aircraft.
+In 2004, the wreck of the Marshall Mars was discovered on the ocean floor just outside Hawaii’s Keʻehi Lagoon, where the remaining Martin Mars flying boats were based.

-"1959::Marianas - the First of Four Mars Planes to Arrive at Patricia Bay Airport on Vancouver Island"
+"1959::Marianas Mars – First of Four to Arrive at Patricia Bay"

 Victoria, British Columbia

-Years after the Second World War, a select few Canadian pilots traded in their Lancasters for a different kind of bomber.
-They joined British Columbia's Forest Industries Flying Tankers (FIFT), who had rescued the world-famous Mars flying boats from a California scrapyard.
-The massive planes had been sent there after the company had failed to acquire the entire fleet from their Hawaiian guardians in 1956.
+Years after the Second World War, a select few Canadian pilots traded in their Lancasters for a very different kind of bomber.
+They joined British Columbia’s Forest Industries Flying Tankers (FIFT), which had rescued the world-famous Mars flying boats from a California scrapyard.
+The massive aircraft had been sent there in 1956, shortly after the Vancouver Island company had failed to acquire the entire fleet from their Hawaiian custodians.

-In 1959, however, with a new deal finally in place, the withering Mars fleet was flown to Vancouver Island to be repurposed.
-FIFT engineers believed that the Mars aircraft, previously used for cargo and passenger flights, could become the world's largest and most efficient amphibious aircraft used for fighting fires from above.
-Many pilots agreed and relocated to Vancouver Island to become part of the team tasked to convert the Mars fleet into scoopers of water.
+In 1959, however, with a new deal finally in place, the remaining Mars fleet was brought to Vancouver Island to be repurposed.
+FIFT engineers believed that these aircraft, previously used for cargo and passenger service, could become the world’s largest and most efficient amphibious fire-fighting aircraft.
+Many pilots agreed and moved to Vancouver Island to join the team tasked with converting the fleet into water-scooping machines.

 Vancouver, British Columbia

-By 1960, the first Mars water bomber was ready for its first test flight.
-From the shores of Sidney, British Columbia, reporters and onlookers watched as the plane skimmed the ocean's surface at 75 mph and scooped as much as 7,000 gallons of water.
-This was ten times more water than the smaller crafts used for firefighting at the time.
-With a full load, the plane's four distinguished pilots flew back around and dumped the water within view of the awed spectators.
-Some called it a logger's dream as it was apparent that this new plane meant an end to the days of hauling hose from the nearest lake to an unpredictable and often unreachable forest fire.
+By 1960, the first Martin Mars water bomber was ready for its first test flight.
+From the shores of Sidney, British Columbia, reporters and onlookers watched as the aircraft skimmed the ocean’s surface at 75 mph and scooped as much as 7,000 gallons of water.
+This was ten times more water than the smaller craft used for firefighting at the time.
+With a full load, the aircraft’s four crew returned and released the water within view of the awed spectators.
+Some called it a “logger’s dream,” as it was apparent that this new plane meant an end to hauling hose from the nearest lake to unpredictable and often unreachable forest fires.
 The test flight was an enormous success.
-In the years that followed, however, two of the pioneer test pilots who had helped convert the massive plane into a water bomber would perish doing what they had initially set out to do: fight BC forest fires.
+In the years that followed, however, two of the pioneer test pilots who had helped convert the massive plane into a water bomber would later perish fighting the very fires they had set out to battle.

 "1961::The Crash of the Marianas Mars"